Balikbayan box: History

-In 2012, these delays were further aggravated by the decision of the City of Manila to impose a truck ban on the route to the Port of Manila, causing backlogs in releasing and transporting all cargo, domestic and international.
+In 2012, these delays were further aggravated when the City of Manila imposed a truck ban on routes to the Port of Manila, causing backlogs in releasing and transporting all domestic and international cargo.
 Most balikbayan box companies, which are based in Parañaque near the airport, were significantly affected by the truck ban until it was resolved.

-The industry was scrutinized by the Philippine Senate in 2015, after complaints were brought to the attention of the public via social media after the Philippine Customs Commissioner, Albert Lina, announced the opening of balikbayan boxes for inspection and additional taxes to be imposed.
-The inquiry brought the passage of the Customs Modernization Act, which had been pending for years, and the inclusion of the Balikbayan Box Law in the act, increasing the tax-exemption ceiling from PHP 500 to PHP 150,000.
+The industry was scrutinized by the Philippine Senate in 2015, after complaints were brought to the attention of the public via social media after then-Philippine Customs Commissioner Albert Lina, announced the opening of balikbayan boxes for inspection and additional taxes to be imposed.
+The inquiry brought the passage of the Customs Modernization Act, which had been pending for years, and the inclusion of the Balikbayan Box Law in the act, increasing the tax-exemption ceiling from ₱500 to ₱150,000.
 This included items being brought home by Filipino tourists from trips abroad, pasalubong or gifts, and returning resident shipments.

 To protect consumers, the Department of Trade and Industry (DTI), through its Philippine Shipper's Bureau, conducts regular accreditation of international freight forwarders and discourages consumers from patronizing unaccredited and incredibly cheap shipping companies.

 According to the Door to Door Consolidated Association of the Philippines 400,000 balikbayan boxes arrive in the Philippines monthly.

 Description

 Balikbayan boxes may contain items the sender thinks the recipient would like, regardless of whether those items can be bought cheaply in the Philippines, such as non-perishable food, toiletries, household items, electronics, toys, designer clothing, or items difficult to find in the Philippines.
 A balikbayan box intended for air travel is designed to conform to airline luggage restrictions and many Filipino stores sell them.
 Some boxes come with a cloth cover and side handles.
 Others are tightly secured with tape or rope, and thus not confused with an ordinary moving box that is lightly wrapped.

-The balikbayan boxes come in three standard sizes: